uutils/uutils.github.io/content/blog/2024-02-extending.md

 As we are getting closer to parity with the GNU implementation of the Coreutils, we have been thinking about what is next.

 Given the overwhelming positive feedback around this initiative, we are going to extend our efforts to rewrite other part of the modern Linux/Unix/Mac stack in Rust.
-We also noticed a lot of contributions on these projects coming for a lot of different contributors.
+We also noticed a lot of contributions on these projects coming for a lot of different hackers.
+Rewriting in Rust will help with the longer term maintenance of the ecosystem, ensuring it stays robust and welcoming for new generations of contributors.
-TODO: add that Rust allows younger generations to join

 For the next projects, we are using the same approach: dropped-in replacement of the GNU C implementation.
 For consistency purposes and not interested by a license debate, we are going to use the MIT license.